 A Little Bit About Me….

-I’m a 35 year old woman with stage 3 lipoedema which was only diagnosed this year after years of problems with my legs.
+I’m a 36 year old woman with stage 3 lipoedema which was only diagnosed last year after years of problems with my legs.
 I feel let down by medical professionals that I have historically seen and vow to finally receive the treatment I both need and deserve over the next year.

 When researching this condition I found that there was not really a lot of information about the condition available and that treatment options are limited.
 I made a promise to myself that once I had my surgery I would blog about it to help all the other sufferers looking for information and gain a deeper insight into what treatments might entail.